 Because new cuttings can be fragile as they start to develop their roots, keep your new baby plant indoors to protect it from the elements.
 While most gardeners are tempted to water the new division right away, it’s best to let the cuts heal without water first.
 After a few days, you can begin a regular watering schedule for the plant.

-Whether you wish to display your plant outdoors or inside, once a division begins to show solid regenerative growth, it’s safe to move it into the pot where it will live for a while.
+Once a division begins to show solid regenerative growth, it’s safe to move it into the pot where it will live for a while.
 Here’s how to repot your bird of paradise cuttings with ease.

 - Soak the root system with a running hose for about 10 to 15 minutes.